Additive function

+It follows that for any additive function, $f(1)=0$.

 Completely additive

 An additive function f(n) is said to be completely additive if $f(a b) = f(a) + f(b)$ holds for all positive integers a and b, even when they are not coprime.
 Totally additive is also used in this sense by analogy with totally multiplicative functions.
-If f is a completely additive function then f(1) = 0.

 Every completely additive function is additive, but not vice versa.

 Examples

 Examples of arithmetic functions which are completely additive are: